neoncortex/bashed/README.md

 ````

 ## How to use it:
-All the commands below should be used inside a tmux session.

 ### Opening files:
 ````
 eo file
 ````
-When opening files, it will verify if the same file is already opened in another tmux pane.
-It it does, these pane will be focused, otherwise, the file will be opened in the current pane.
+When opening files, if bashed is configured to use tmux, or terminology, it will verify if the same file is already opened in another tmux pane, or terminology window.
+It it does, the tmux pane, or terminology window, will be focused, otherwise, the file will be opened in the current tmux pane, or a new terminology window.
+If it's not using tmux or terminology, the file will be opened in the current shell.

-eo can receive an argument specifying that the file should be opened in a new panel.
+eo can receive an argument specifying that the file should be opened in a new tmux panel.
 A new panel can be: u for up, d for down, l for left, r for right, n, for new window.

 For example, to open a file into a new panel on top of the current one: